Testing for patterns and structures in covariance and correlation matrices

 The hypothesis of diagonality can be represented by $\mathcal{H}_0^{\vv}(\text{D}):\vC_D\vv=\vnull_{p}$ using the hypothesis matrix

 where $\vnull_{d\times d} \in \R^{d \times d}$ is the zero matrix, $\vI_{p_u} \in \R^{p_u \times p_u}$ is the identity matrix, $p_u=p-d$, and $\oplus$ denotes the direct sum.
 To remind the reader, the first $d$ components of $\vv$ contain the diagonal entries of $\vV$, followed by the off-diagonal entries.
-As a consequence, the part $\vnull_{d\times d}$ of the hypothesis matrix makes clear that the specific values on the diagonal do not play a role.
+Consequently, the part $\vnull_{d\times d}$ of the hypothesis matrix makes clear that the specific values on the diagonal do not play a role in testing the present null hypothesis.
 On the other hand, the part $\vI_{p_u}$ ensures that each off-diagonal entry is tested to be zero.